Frequently Asked Questions About Target Date or Lifecycle Funds

 When target date funds are used in retirement plans, additional safeguards apply under the Employee Retirement Income Security Act of 1974.
 A plan’s fiduciary—usually the employer who sponsors the plan—selects and monitors target date funds for use in the plan’s investment lineup.
 In doing so, the fiduciary must comply with a comprehensive set of ERISA obligations that require it to act with prudence and for the exclusive benefit of the plan and its participants.
 These regulations prohibit self-dealing and restrict conflicts of interest, among other practices.

-Other target date funds, offered as collective trusts or separate accounts, are subject to different regulatory regimes, not discussed here.
+Other target date funds, offered as collective trusts or separate accounts, are also subject to different or additional regulatory regimes, not discussed here.

 Can an investor lose money in a target date fund?